-In a recent interview with RuPaul for Marie Claire, Parton shared she loves waking up early and starting her day in the kitchen with Dean, and yes, she cooks while wearing her trademark high heels.
+In an interview with RuPaul for Marie Claire in December 2020, Parton shared she loves waking up early and starting her day in the kitchen with Dean, and yes, she cooks while wearing her trademark high heels.

 "Well, this morning I made breakfast for my husband and me," she said in the interview.
 "I made some sausage patties, and I baked some biscuits, and I made some milk gravy.
 He likes that once in a while.
 Now, I can’t eat like that all the time, but I enjoy eating it when I do."

 What is milk gravy?

 TODAY Food turned to chef Art Smith, a James Beard Award winner and sixth generation Floridian who knows a thing or two about Southern cooking, to get some background on the gravy, which is made from milk, cream, flour and spices.

 Smith, who serves up Southern staples at his restaurant Homecomin' Florida Kitchen, said milk gravy is a simple dish that can showcase a chef's skills in the kitchen.